moja-global/FLINT/README.md

 ## What is `FLINT`?

 The Full Lands Integration Tool (FLINT) is a C++ framework that combines satellite and ground data in ways that meet policy needs.
 It is based on over 20 years of experience building and operating integration tools in Australia and Canada.
-It's an Open-source Library maintained under [**moja.global**](https://github.com/moja-global/About-moja-global/blob/master/README.md), a project under the Linux Foundation
+It's an Open-source Library maintained under [**moja.global**](https://github.com/moja-global/About-moja-global/blob/master/README.md), a project under the Linux Foundation.

 ## Why FLINT?

 The FLINT makes developing and operating advanced systems achievable by all countries.
 It is a generic platform with a modular structure, allowing countries to attach any variety of models or data to build country-specific systems.
-The platform handles complex computer science tasks, such as the storage and processing of large data sets, leaving users to focus on monitoring, reporting and scenario analyses.
+The platform handles complex computer science tasks, such as the storage and processing of large data sets, leaving users to focus on monitoring, reporting and scenario analysis.

 ## How is FLINT different from earlier integrating tools?